 Fully integrated receiver (36 volt) positioner motorised receivers.

-The main, most consistant manufacturer over 20+ years was Echostar.
+The main, most consistent manufacturer over 20+ years was Echostar.

 Echostar motorized analogue receivers - 4500, 5500, 6500, 7700, 8700.

-(there were also some digital only models that ran alongside the analogue and digital models,
+(there were also some digital only models which ran alongside the analogue and digital models,

 but the latter were classed as the most up-market.)

-The Echostar SR- 4500 was the first ever analogue receiver with built in 36 volt positioner,
+The Echostar SR- 4500 was one of the first ever analogue receiver with built in 36 volt positioner,

 single input to receive both C & KU band satellite channels in 1985.
 It was before my time